Common Traits of a Graphic Designer

 A good designer should have patience and attentiveness.
 A designer should listen and listen well.

-Understanding their clients needs and asking questions that will draw out as much information from their clients is crucial in making sure the designer has the proper knowledge and information to move ahead in the design process.
-This will ensure that they create the best piece for their client.
+Understanding their client’s needs and asking questions that will draw out as much information from their clients is crucial in making sure the designer has the proper knowledge and information to move ahead in the design process.
+This will ensure that they create the best piece for their clients.
 This will also help them with another trait, being flexible.

 At any time a client could completely change their mind, which could mean that the designer needs to start over.
 The designer also needs to be flexible with their self.
 At any moment, even after the initial brainstorming session, a new thought could emerge which could take the design in a whole different direction.
 This could mean a better design in the long run, but it’s up to the designer to be flexible enough to take the chance.